49ers sign Akeem Spence, place Maurice Hurst on IR

 - Akeem SpenceLiveTodayTomorrowvs--|

-Spence’s most recent stops were with the Washington Commanders and Denver Broncos last season.
-He appeared in one game with the Commanders before being released on Dec.
-24, 2021.
-He signed with the Broncos practice squad shortly after, where he spent the rest of the year.
+A fourth-round pick in 2013, Spence spent time with Washington and Denver after being cut by New England at the start of the regular season.
+He appeared in one game for Washington, playing five defensive snaps and six special teams snaps.

+Spence played his first four seasons with the Buccaneers but has bounced around since then.
+He’s also had stints with Detroit, Miami, Philadelphia, and Jacksonville since 2017.

-In his nine-year career, Spence has appeared in 110 games, with 57 starts, totaling 123 tackles, 10.5 sacks, four fumble recoveries and one forced fumble.
+Spence has appeared in 110 games with 57 starts, recording 205 total tackles with 19 tackles for loss, 10.5 sacks, and 35 quarterback hits.

+Hurst has been placed on injured reserve as a corresponding roster move.

+49ers sign Akeem Spence, place Maurice Hurst on IR originally appeared on Pro Football Talk